tknerr/bills-kitchen/README.md

 Bill's Kitchen
 ==============

-All you need for cooking with Chef and Vagrant on Windows, shrink-wrapped in a portable package:
+All you (or Bill Gates would) need for cooking with Chef and Vagrant on Windows, shrink-wrapped in a portable package:

  * pre-configured Chef Repo with Vagrantfile to bring up a ready-to-use Chef Server
  * devkit enhanced Ruby 1.9.3 ([TCS-Ruby](https://github.com/thecodeshop/ruby/wiki/Downloads), load time improvements >50%!) with lots of useful gems pre-installed: